My Fascinating Crown of Thorns Plant

-When I was growing up my mom had a Crown of Thorns plant that always fascinated me with its cute little red flowers and long spikes growing up the stems.
-I now have my own Crown of Thorns, it has dark green leaves with tiny red flowers, and blooms nearly all year round.
-It has lived with me for about 6 years now and it tends to grow very slowly.
+When I was growing up, my mom had a Crown of Thorns plant that always fascinated me with its cute little red flowers and long spikes growing up the stems.
+I now have my own Crown of Thorns; it has dark green leaves with tiny red flowers and blooms nearly all year round.
+It has lived with me for about six years now, and it tends to grow very slowly.

-One thing I have found out about the Crown of Thorns, is that it can be a very temperamental plant, finding out where the best place to put it and how to care for it took a little time.
+One thing I have found out about the plant is that it can be very temperamental.
+Finding out where the best place to put it and how to care for it took a little time.

-With shoots reaching a height of 6 feet, the Crown of Thorns is a succulent yet woody climbing shrub with long, sharp spines that can be over an inch long.
+With shoots reaching a height of six feet, the plant is a succulent yet woody climbing shrub with long, sharp spines that can be over an inch long.
 The reason for the long, sharp spines is that they help the plant 'crawl' over other plants.
-Interestingly, the stems of this plants are pliable and can be intertwined into a circle and, although it may look like a cacti, the fact that there is no relation was a surprise to me.
+Interestingly, the stems of this plant are pliable and can be intertwined into a circle and, although it may look like a cactus, the fact that there is no relation was a surprise to me.

 Although the Crown of Thorns plant is native to Madagascar, there exists substantial evidence that the species had been brought to the Middle East before the time of Christ.